 Our experience

-The AdClear app was easy to use, but there were some bumps along the way.
+AdClear proved to be a reliable and effective ad blocker during our latest testing.
 After installing AdClear, we were prompted to download either Samsung Internet or Yandex browsers.
-AdClear doesn't work with other browsers like Chrome, so it was an extra step to download a compatible browser.
+AdClear isn't compatible with other browsers like Chrome, so we had to use Samsung Internet for our testing.

-AdClear previously didn't provide any tutorial on how to enable it in the browser settings, but this time it provided us with a button that opened the exact settings page we needed.
+AdClear walked us through the setup process with a button that opened the exact settings page we needed.

-We do wish AdClear had a blocker counter to have a better idea of how well it works.
+We wish AdClear had an ads blocked counter to give us a better idea of how well it works.
 Samsung Internet does list how many ads were blocked in a given day and how many were blocked on the previous site we visited, but there's not much clarity beyond that.

 Main features